Chaoses-Ib/DirectoryOpus/Manual/preferences/preferences_categories/miscellaneous/advanced_options.md

 Global</td><td>

 The minimum number of events to process before checking the **notify_max_time** time limit.
 See the description of **notify_max_time**, above, for situations where you may wish to raise this, and how the setting behaves for multiple users.
 </td></tr><tr><td>

+**notify_poll_paths**</td><td>
+</td><td>

+A list of paths (one per line) which should be polled for changes rather than relying on the operating system's change notification mechanism.

+If Opus is monitoring a folder in or below one of the specified paths, that folder will be polled every few seconds to see if anything within it has changed.
+This involves reading the folder's complete directory listing (recursively, in some cases) every few seconds and comparing it to the previous listing.

+Use with caution!
+This can cause severe slowdowns and high resource usage if applied to a folder with a lot of files in or below it, or where listing the contents is slow or times out.
+Tracking of moves and renames can also be less reliable in affected folders.

+You should only use this in special circumstances where a folder has broken change notification and you don't want to have to refresh it manually.
+For example, if a Linux-based NAS runs a service inside a Docker container which makes changes to a mounted volume, changes made inside Docker can be seen remotely when listing the folder but will not generate change events, as Docker/Linux fail to pass the events to the outside world.
+</td></tr><tr><td>

 **script_output_level**</td><td>